-\begin{proof} It is sufficient to prove that Algorithm~PLB returns the same schedule as Lazy Binning after splitting all jobs to unit-time jobs.
-We denote respectively $ALG$ and $LB$ the two schedules returned by the algorithms.
+\begin{proof} It is sufficient to prove that Algorithm~$PLB$ returns the same schedule as $LB$ after splitting all jobs to unit-time jobs.
+We denote respectively $PLB$ and $LB$ the schedules returned by these algorithms.

-Let $t$ the first time at which the two schedules differ.
-The jobs executed before $t$ are the same in both schedules since the jobs are scheduled in the {\sc edf} order.
-Since the schedules are the same before $t$, the remaining jobs are the same after $t$.
-Two cases may occur: \begin{itemize}[topsep=0pt] \item a job is scheduled in $[t,t+1)$ in $ALG$ and not in $LB$.
+Let $t'$ be the first time at which the two schedules differ.
+The jobs executed before $t'$ are the same in both schedules.
+Hence, the remaining jobs are the same after $t'$.
+Two cases may occur: \begin{itemize} \item a job is scheduled in $[t',t'+1)$ in $PLB$ but not in $LB$.
 This means that the machine is not calibrated at this time slot in the schedule produced by $LB$.
-Since the calibrations are the same before $t$ in both schedules, then a calibration starting at $t$ is necessary in $ALG$.
-Thanks to Proposition~\ref{prop:algo_latest_starting_time}, we have a contradiction to the fact that we were looking for the latest-starting-time of the calibration. \item a job is scheduled in $[t,t+1)$ in $LB$ and not in $ALG$.
-This means that there does not exist a feasible schedule starting at $t+1$ with the remaining jobs.
-Hence, $ALG$ is not feasible.
-This case cannot happen thanks to Proposition~\ref{prop:algo_latest_starting_time}. \end{itemize} \end{proof}
+Since the calibrations are the same before $t'$ in both schedules, then a calibration starting at $t'$ is necessary for $PLB$.
+According to Proposition~\ref{prop:algo_latest_starting_time}, we have a contradiction to the fact that we were looking for the latest-starting-time of the calibration. \item a job is scheduled in $[t',t'+1)$ in $LB$ but not in $PLB$.
+This means that there does not exist a feasible schedule starting at $t'+1$ with the remaining jobs.
+Hence, $PLB$ is not feasible.
+This case is not possible from Proposition~\ref{prop:algo_latest_starting_time}. \end{itemize} \end{proof}